|

 Commercial dew heaters are sized so that with full 12V they would be way too hot, and thus require a controller, the idea being that by controlling the power down you preserve your battery (and heat).
+I saved the money on the controller (or the time building one) and sized the resistors to provide a nice low level of warmth at full 12V.
 I figure a car battery could power a 3 watt eyepiece heater about 200 hours, or three such for 66 hours.
-So I saved the money on the controller (or the time building one) and sized the resistors to provide a nice low level of warmth at full 12V.

-Plan to use 10 1/2 watt resistors for the eyepiece heater and 5 for the Telrad....makes the math easy and they sell 'em at Radio Shack in packages of 5 for about a buck.
+If you choose to follow this route, plan to use 10 1/2 watt resistors for the eyepiece heater and 5 for the Telrad....makes the math easy and they sell 'em at Radio Shack in packages of 5 for about a buck.
+Wire them in parallel, and wrap them in cloth tape.

 Total resistance of resistors in parallel is one resistor / # of resistors